The Challenges of Do-It-Yourself Alcohol Detoxification

-Dangers of Stopping Detox Cold Turkey On Your Own
+Dangers of Stopping Alcohol Detox Cold Turkey On Your Own

-Well, it is possible, but you probably won’t be able to pull-it-off by yourself.
+Well, it is possible, but you probably won’t be able to pull it off by yourself.
 You are going to need some support from friends and family, and perhaps some professional assistance, especially if you want it to stick.
 In fact, 90% of do-it-yourself alcohol detox successes relapse in less than four years.
-Most of those in the first 3-6 months.
-Okay so, 100% minus 90% = a 10% success rate for do-it-yourself alcohol detox.
+Most of those are in the first 3-6 months.
+Okay so, 100% minus 90% = a 10% success rate for alcohol detox at home.